bahlo/arne.me/posts/automate-2-checklists-with-things.md

 ---
 title: "Automate #2: Checklists with Things"
 date: 2019-02-09T18:46:20+01:00
 tags:
   - automate-series
-  - posts
-layout: post
 description: How to use checklists in TaskPaper-Format with Things.
+draft: false
 ---

-This is the second post of my series _Automate_.
+This is the second post of my series *Automate*.
 [All posts in this series](/tags/automate-series).

 On the [Cortex](https://www.relay.fm/cortex) podcast (which inspired the whole series), CGP Grey and Myke Hurley sometimes talk about their checklists; whole projects that can be invoked by a tap if needed.
 These lists are for things that are important to get right, but you do them not often enough to remember every step, examples are an Airport or a YouTube checklist.
-They mostly use [OmniFocus](https://www.omnigroup.com/omnifocus) for this, which can export _and_ import projects as [TaskPaper](https://taskpaper.com).
+They mostly use [OmniFocus](https://www.omnigroup.com/omnifocus) for this, which can export *and* import projects as [TaskPaper](https://taskpaper.com).

 When thinking about this, I found more and more usecases for checklists and really wanted to have this set up, but I personally can't deal with the way some things work in OmniFocus.
 I use [Things](https://culturedcode.com) for my todos, which doesn't support TaskPaper, but supports its own [JSON format](https://support.culturedcode.com/customer/en/portal/articles/2803573).